kuszewski/iris-multimodal/README.md

 ```
 You need to do this for the JDBC and the XEP jar files.

-Note that on a really recent release, this will look slightly different:
+Note that on a really recent release (such as 2021.2), the paths will look slightly different:
 ```
 mvn install:install-file -Dfile="c:\InterSystems\IRIS\dev\java\lib\1.8\intersystems-jdbc-3.2.0.jar" -DgroupId="com.intersystems" -DartifactId=intersystems-jdbc -Dversion="3.2.0" -Dpackaging=jar -DgeneratePom=true
 ```